llGaetanll/hashlife/README.md

 cells on a side, can be decomposed as 4 cells `512` on a side.
 Each of those further decompose until we get back down to the 1 cell.

-(In practice, HashLife does not start at the 1 cell but often at the 4 cell.)
+In practice, HashLife does not start at the 1 cell but often at the 4 cell, as 4 cells require 16 bits of information, they store perfectly inside `u16`s.

+## Re-using Computation

+TODO

 ## What makes Hashlife so efficient

-# Notes
+## Notes

-- on an `n` cell, if we want to figure out its state in `k` iterations, the largest knowable cell is an `n - 2k` cell
+- On an `n` cell, if we want to figure out its state in `k` iterations, the largest knowable cell is an `n - 2k` cell.
 - A 4x4 cell is called a "rule".
 - A leaf cell is size 8x8.
-It's composed of a `u16` rule in all 4 of its quadrants
+It's composed of a `u16` rule in all 4 of its quadrants.
-- Cells build up from the 8x8 as expected
+- Cells build up from the 8x8 as expected.

-# Optimization Ideas/Questions
+## Optimization Ideas/Questions

 *Benchmark, benchmark, benchmark!*